getlogbook/logbook/docs/features.rst

 web application to add request-specific information to each log record such as remote address, request URL, HTTP method and more.

-The logging system is (besides the stack) stateless and makes unittesting it very simple.
-If context managers are used, it is impossible to corrupt the stack so each test can easily hook in custom log handlers.
+The logging system is (besides the stack) stateless and unit testing it is very simple.
+If context managers are used, it is impossible to corrupt the stack, so each test can easily hook in custom log handlers.

 Logbook in a Nutshell
 ---------------------